dropbox/dropbox-sdk-obj-c/README.md

 }
 ```

-Once the end user signs in with their Dropbox login credentials via in-app web view, they will see a window like this:
+After the end user signs in with their Dropbox login credentials via the in-app web view, they will see a window like this:

 <p align="center">
   <img src="https://github.com/dropbox/dropbox-sdk-obj-c/blob/master/Images/OAuthFlowApproval.png?raw=true" alt="Auth Flow Approval Example"/>
 </p>

-If they press "Allow" or "Cancel", the db-<APP_KEY> redirect URL will be launched from the web view, and will be handled in your application
+If they press "Allow" or "Cancel", the `db-<APP_KEY>` redirect URL will be launched from the web view, and will be handled in your application
 delegate's `application:handleOpenURL` method, from which the result of the authorization can be parsed.

 Now you're ready to begin making API requests!